microsoft/SimpleRemote/MainDocPage.md

 Server documentation is located within the SimpleDUTRemote namespace.
 Functions on the server that can be called via RPC are located here: SimpleDUTRemote.Functions

+If you're looking for documentation on the JSON-RPC server, which can be used on its own, additional information on that library is located here: [SimpleJsonRpc Library Docs](extra_docs/rpc_tutorial.md)

 # Building and Testing the Code #

 ## Building Everything ##